Radmaster5000/distance_counter/README.md

 Index page now shows all current logs, and each log is a link to an individual page for that log

+Log page now takes data and saves it to the database

 Still looks awful.